inha-cnlab/inha-cnlab.github.io.backup/index.md

 {% capture text %}

-We're working on a variety of projects
+We are working on a variety of projects related to our research area

 {%
   include button.html